bigchaindb/js-bigchaindb-driver/README.md

 Make sure you keep using a crypto-conditions implementation that implements the older v1 draft (e.g.
 [`five-bells-condition@v3.3.1`](https://github.com/interledgerjs/five-bells-condition/releases/tag/v3.3.1)).

 BigchainDB Server 0.10 does not implement the newer version of the spec and **WILL** fail if you try using a newer implementation of crypto-conditions.

 > SHA3

 Make sure to use a SHA3 implementation that has been upgraded as per [FIPS 202](http://csrc.nist.gov/publications/drafts/fips-202/fips_202_draft.pdf).
 Otherwise, the hashes you generate **WILL** be invalid in the eyes of the BigchainDB Server.

 > Ed25519

-If you do end up replacing `tweetnacl` with `chloride` (or any other `Ed25519` package), you might want to double check that it gives you a correct public/private (or verifying/signing, if they use that lingo) keypair.
+If you do end up replacing `tweetnacl` with `chloride` (or any other `Ed25519` package), you might want to double check that it gives you a correct public/private (or verifying/signing, if they use that lingo) key pair.

-An example BigchainDB Server-generated keypair (encoded in `base58`):
+An example BigchainDB Server-generated key pair (encoded in `base58`):

 - Public: `DjPMHDD9JtgypDKY38mPz9f6owjAMAKhLuN1JfRAat8C`
 - Private: `7Gf5YRch2hYTyeLxqNLgTY63D9K5QH2UQ7LYFeBGuKvo`

 Your package should be able to take in the decoded version of the **private** key and return you the same **public** key (once you encode that to `base58`).

 ## npm releases